Skip to content

 Engineering Thesis Project

-This project was developed as part of an engineering thesis at the DSW University of Lower Silesia focusing on GPU-accelerated quantum simulations and production-grade data engineering for quantum computing workflows.
+This project was developed as part of an engineering thesis at the DSW University of Lower Silesia focusing on GPU-accelerated quantum simulations and modern data engineering for quantum computing workflows.